TheTeamVivek/YukkiMusic/.github/README.md

 1. Go to [batbin.me](https://batbin.me).
 2. Paste your full cookies content there and save.
 3. Copy the resulting link (for example, `https://batbin.me/abcd1234`).
-4. Add it in your varibles or in `.env` file like this:
+4. Add it in your variables or in `.env` file like this:
 ```
 COOKIES_LINK=https://batbin.me/abcd1234
 ```